NATO: Biden holds key news conference on final day of summit – DW – 07/12/2024

 "Going to beat President Putin, President Zelenskyy.
 I am so focused on beating Putin," Biden said while correcting himself.

-"Slips of tongue happen, and if you always monitor everyone, you will find enough of them," Scholz said when asked about the incident by reporters.
+"Slips of tongue happen, and if you always monitor everyone, you will find enough of them," Scholz said when asked about the confusion between Putin and Zelenskyy.

 "But this does not change a single thing of what the US president stated very clearly in his speech," Scholz said.